 While she meditates, Tian Tran writes poetry and short fiction.
 While she clouds the sky, she takes glorified selfies.
 Her work has been recognized by the Scholastic Art and Writing Competition and various literary magazines.
 Her photography has appeared or is forthcoming in TRACK//FOUR, Sugar Rascals, and Rambutan Literary, among others.
 She would prefer she/her pronouns, and takes her tea without milk.

 Andrés Ignacio Torres is a Venezuelan born and based writer of short fiction and poetry.
 He is currently majoring in Computer Engineering at the Universidad Simón Bolívar, while constantly practicing his wordcraft.
 His short stories and poems have won several awards, and have been published at several Latin-American online and print journals.
 He can be found on Twitter @andresitorresm, where he tweets mostly in Spanish.

-Many thanks to former members of our staff: Addison Namnoum, Aislinn Rossi, Arathi Devandran, Elizabeth Ruth Deyro, and Benjamin Napelee.
+Many thanks to former members of our staff: Addison Namnoum, Aislinn Rossi, Arathi Devandran, Elizabeth Ruth Deyro, Benjamin Napelee, and Ingrid Calderon.